Insider Tips for Buying a New Home

 7. Buy Off-Season

-Housing prices are lower during winter than they are in summer, so hold off on buying until then if you can.
+Housing prices may be lower during winter than they are in summer, so you may want to hold off on buying until then if you can.
 Listings tend to be more plentiful in the warmer months – patience and diligence are key when house-hunting in winter.
-But you may get a better price by not competing with everyone else.1
+But you may get a better price by not competing with everyone else.

 NOTICE: This is not a commitment to lend or extend credit.
 Conditions and restrictions may apply.
 Information and offers are subject to change without notice.
 All loans are subject to credit and collateral approval.
 Not all loans or products are available in all states.